-Trapping at LGR may begin as early as August 18 if river water temperatures are less than 70 °F. Trapping has occurred at a predetermined sampling rate of 11-13% of each hour, twenty-four hours per day.
-This rate has been increased to 20% for 2007 due to a low pre-season prediction for returns.
-Collected fish are divided between the LFH and NPTH (usually 70:30) as agreed upon annually, with a predetermined hauling schedule shared between both facilities to meet this need.
+Trapping at LGR may begin as early as August 18 if river water temperatures are less than 70 $^{\circ}$ F. Trapping has occurred at a predetermined sampling rate up to 20% of each hour, twenty-four hours per day.
+Collected fish are divided between the LFH and NPTH (usually 70:30 ratio) as agreed upon annually, with a predetermined hauling schedule shared between both facilities to meet this need.
 This hauling schedule is adjusted as appropriate.
 The trapping/sampling protocol is described more completely in Appendix B.